-This study applied a survey based quantitative research approach.
-To ensure content validity, the survey measures used in this research were adapted from existing literature, except for the construct to measure awareness of eco-labels.
-Following extant research (Rahbar &Wahid, 2011; Shen, 2012) to measure the level of awareness of eco-labels, a new scale was created where images of the four most popular eco-labels in the food industry in China were shown to respondents.
-These eco-labels were: (i) Chinese Environmental Protection Label (ii) Chinese Organic Product Certification (iii) No Harm Agriculture Food Label and (iv) Safety Quality Label.
+& Wahid, 2011; Shen, 2012) to measure the level of awareness of eco-labels, a new scale was created where images of the four most popular eco-labels in the food industry in China were shown to respondents.
+These eco-labels were: (i) Chinese Environmental Label (ii) Chinese Organic Product Certification (iii) No Harm Agriculture Food Label and (iv) Safety Quality Label.
 The respondents were asked to choose the name of the shown eco-label from a given list, to measure aided recall.
 They were then asked, using a five-point Likert scale, the extent to which they were aware of these labels.
-The belief in the environmental abilities of these ecolabels were measured by asking respondents to what extent they believe purchasing products with these eco-labels were good for the environment (Rahbar & Wahid, 2011; Shen, 2012).
-Environmental concern was measured using a seven-item scale based on the measures developed by Shen & Saijo (2009).
-Individual items were slightly modified to reflect current environmental concerns and problems in China.
-The willingness-to-pay construct was measured through items adopted from Mohamed et al. (2014).
-The construct was measured using two items that indicated respondents' agreement on their willingness-to-pay more for eco-labelled products using a five-point scale.
+The belief in the environmental abilities of these eco-labels were measured by asking respondents to what extent they believe purchasing products with these eco-labels were good for the environment (Rahbar & Wahid, 2011; Shen, 2012).
+Environmental concern was measured using a seven-item scale based on the measures developed by Shen and Saijo (2009).
+Individual items were modified to reflect current environmental concerns and problems in China.
+The willingness to pay construct was measured through items adopted from Mohamed et al. (2014).
+The construct was measured using two items that indicated respondents' agreement on their willingness to pay more for eco-labelled products using a five-point scale.
 The presence of children in a family was measured using a dichotomous scale, where respondents were asked if they have children under the age of 18 years living with them through a yes or no scale.

-Though social desirability bias is a possible problem while using itemised scales for measuring such constructs, the impact is not considered to be significant as we had assured complete anonymity for the respondents.
-Previous studies have shown that anonymous surveys can significantly reduce social desirability bias (e.g., Randall & Fernandes, 1991; King & Bruner, 2000).
-The items used in the measurement model are presented in the appendix.
+Though social desirability bias is a possible problem while using itemized scales for measuring such constructs, the impact is not considered to be significant as we had assured complete anonymity for the respondents.
+Previous studies have shown that anonymous surveys can significantly reduce social desirability bias (e.g., Randall &

+Fernandes, 1991; King & Bruner, 2000).
+The items used in the measurement model are presented in Table A1 (Appendix A).